djarenas/Pedagogical-Algorithms-in-C-/README.md

 Merge sort; quick sort.

 Linked-Lists
+Custom Node class.
-Custom linked lists class.
+Custom Linked-List class.
 Class Methods: Insert element in O(1).
 Remove the head or tail in O(1).
 Search for an element.
 Insert an element at a specific position.
 Delete an element at a specific position.
 Get the kth last element by iterating through only once.
+Reverse the linked-list.
+Custom Stack Class, implemented as a linked list.
+Class Methods: Push in O(1), remove top element O(1).
+Place an element in the bottom of the stack.
+Custom Queue Class, implemented as a linked list.
+Push and pop in O(1).